Tenryukyo Valley 天竜峡

 For the northern Garyu Gorge, the Tenryu Funa-kudari sets off from Benten Port for a speedy 35-minute ride downstream.
 You'll hit some rapids along the way, and the pro guides deftly maneuver between the boulders and away from the looming cliffs.
 The boat zips along through this stretch of river, and since getting splashed is likely, it's best during the warmer seasons.

 The ride finishes at Tokimata Station and leaves you with a choice: Head a few stops down to Tenryukyo Station for a dip in the hot spring bath, or continue boating on the next section of the river.

 The Tenryu Gorge trip is longer, taking you on a 50-minute cruise.
 Known as the Tenryu Rhine Kudari, the tour starts from Tenryukyo Port near the station.
 Before beginning the boat tour, hike the easy one-hour trail starting near the station that takes in parts of the gorge.

 You will leisurely coast along the gorge with the commentary of the guides.
 Many of the boulders and rock formations have names, and the guides gleefully point them out at every turn.

 At one wide stretch of river along the way, they'll stop and demonstrate traditional net fishing techniques.
-They'll grill the catch right there on the boat.
-This is river fish as fresh as it gets.

 The ride finishes near Karakasa Station, making it easy to continue your exploration.
 If you want to relax or warm up after the ride, head a few stations back upstream and check out the Tenryukyo Onsen area near the station.